outcobra/outstanding-cobra/README.md

 This installation is written for Windows and Ubuntu (14.04 and above).

 ## Backend

+Gradle is our project and dependency management tool for the backend.

+You do not need to install Gradle yourself since we are using the Gradle wrapper in this project.

+Before you can build the project, you need to go to `backend/src/main/resources` and copy `auth0.example.properties` to `auth0.properties`.
+In this file, `auth0.clientSecret` needs to be set.
+If you are building for production, you will get this from [Joel](https://github.com/jmesserli), otherwise you will have to create your own Auth0 account and update all values according to the app you create there.

+To build the project, you can just run `./gradlew build` on Linux or `gradlew.bat build` on Windows.
+You might need to adjust the file permissions on Linux using `chmod +x gradlew`.

+To start the backend, run `./gradlew runBoot` or `gradlew.bat runBoot` respectively.

 ## Frontend

 Like quite every web frontend project we are using nodejs to manage our packages.